Portugal Crypto Tax: The Ultimate Guide for 2026

 You can pay for services in cryptocurrency

-As Portugal increasingly allows the use of cryptocurrencies to pay for services, companies like Global Citizen Solutions are revolutionizing how investors can pay for Golden Visa services.
+Portugal allows the use of cryptocurrencies to pay for services, and companies like Global Citizen Solutions are revolutionizing how investors can pay for Golden Visa services.

 Currently, you can pay for Global Citizen Solutions’ services in cryptocurrencies like Ripple, Bitcoin, and Ethereum.
 Payment is accepted through the trusted portal Coingate.